Sunday, December 20, 2020

 The question and the cry ‘Oh, where?’ melt into tears of a thousand

-streams and deluge the world with the flood of the assurance ‘I am!’
+Streams and deluge the world with the flood of the assurance ‘I am!’”

 Now, to tie all three together, let’s examine what St. Paul had to say in the book of 1 Corinthians.
 He said (metaphorically), “You are the body of Christ.
-Each one of you is a part of it” (the concluding point of 1 Corinthians 12:12-27), but when taken literally, it unites with the other two perspectives, that our true home—the one we can never leave lies at our spiritual core.
+Each one of you is a part of it” (the concluding point of 1 Corinthians 12:12-27).
+Still, when taken literally, it unites with the other two perspectives that our true home—the one we can never leave lies at our spiritual core.
 There, alone, all of us can find the eternal spirit of love—our Divine essence.
-And when we find that core, we know that our essence is the same as the Divine.
+And when we see that core, we know that our essence is the same as the Divine.
 Short of that, we are all left with a self-understanding that bobs and weaves like a cork tossed about on the waves of change, sometimes loving and at other times with hatred.
 God is undivided love, and that is us.

 Saturday, December 19, 2020